Yamazaki93/ngy-tutorial/README.md

 ## FAQ and Notes

  - Note, Scrollin in the view window: The viewing window allows all interaction including scrolling, which means user can scroll away from the tutorial.
 Your app should disable scrolling during the tutorial if that's desired.
+ - The tutorial doesnt start?
+Try calling `NgyTutorialService.showTutorial()` in or after `ngOnInit`.

 ## Current Limitations & Future Plans